TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 whom to interact.

 He also pointed out
-that it is incorrect to assume that *all commodities, at a definite point of time and in given market, may be mutually exchanged in definite quantities at will.* (pg.
-23)
+that it is incorrect to assume that "all commodities, at a definite point of time and in a given market, may be assumed to stand to each other in a definite relation of exchange, in other words, may be mutually exchanged in definite quantities at will ...
+The most cursory observation of market phenomena teaches us that it does not lie within our power, when we have bought an article for a certain price, to sell it again forth- with at the same price" (pg.
+23) We shall expect that if we purchased a cow with ten avocados before, we are not expecting to sell the cow with a gain of goods having the equivalent value of ten avocados, nor shall we expect to buy
-[IS THAT A QUOTE???
-AND IS IT RELEVANT?]
+a cow with ten avocados again in the future.

 Menger sees that trading can hardly just follow our willingness, and there exists a gap between wholesale price and retail